aisha-x/THM/Rooms/SOC Level 1/Network Security and Traffic Analysis/Snort Challenge.md

 # Using External Rules (MS17-010)

-**Use the given rule file (local.rules) to investigate the ms1710 exploitation.**
+### Use the given rule file (local.rules) to investigate the ms1710 exploitation.

-- local.rule file
+- local.rule file:
--
 ```

 # ----------------